Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

 Stribild Adult Dose (Aged ≥18 Years):

-1 tablet once daily in treatment-naive adults.
+1 tablet once daily in treatment-naive adults or virologically suppressed adults.

-Administer with food.
+Administer with a meal.

 Selected Adverse Events